ctrlcmdshft/RedditQuickAccess/README.md

     *   **[Install Reddit Quick Access](https://github.com/ctrlcmdshft/RedditQuickAccess/raw/refs/heads/main/Reddit-Quick-Access.user.js)**

-    *(Alternatively, you can manually copy the code from `Reddit Quick Access.user.js` and create a new script in your UserScript manager.)*
+    *(Alternatively, you can manually copy the code from `Reddit-Quick-Access.user.js` and create a new script in your UserScript manager.)*

 ## Usage